daniel-furman/daniel-furman-old/blog.md

-#### A collection of my writings focused on technology, science, and my data science/software efforts.
+A collection of my writings focused on technology, science, and data science/software.

 <br>